 Smoked Chuck Tender Roast Recipe

-This is a beautiful cut of beef with an incredibly awful name.
 The name for this cut apparently comes from the fact that it comes from the chuck primal and looks like a beef tenderloin.
 Clever, no?
 In reality there is nothing tender about this cut; think of it as a tougher version of an eye of round roast.
 It is a flavorful but TOUGH piece of meat that has to be cooked low and slow or gently braised in an oven for hours.

 General Process for Smoking a Chuck Tender Roast